Cash-Economy/BMGF/sprint2workbook/functionaldemo1.md

 else:
   "ERROR, CANNOT COMPUTE!
 (Jokes!
 Please message me 1, 2 or 3, and I'll sort you out)" # probably should be on the look out for other prompts here, or at least throw to the website

-# Human: text message 11
+# User: text message 10A

-# Find a way to annotate that we only wait for this text if option 3 was chosen
+# Find a way to note that we only wait for this text if option 3 was chosen

+message10A = "250"

+# Machine: text message 10B

+deposit_amount = message10A
+superoptimal_point_bonus = 50

+if deposit_amount > optimal_deposit:
+  point_change = optimal_pt_bonus + superoptimal_point_bonus
+  "What a champion!
+Have 50 money.days on the house!
+We are transferring $%r and will let you know when it's gone through!" % (deposit_amount) elif deposit_amount + savings_excess >= minimum_deposit:
+  "Cool beans!
+We are transferring $deposit_amount and will let you know when it's gone through!"
+else:
+  "Great!
+Don't forget that your group is counting on you to contribute %r by %r.
+We are transferring $%r and will let you know when it's gone through!" % (minimum_minimum_deposit, end_date, deposit_amount)

+# Machine: text message 11

+savings_balance = 1200
+goal_achievement_ratio = (savings_balance / goal_amount * 100)

+"You've saved $%r: %r of the way to that %r you wanted." % (savings_balance, goal_achievement_ratio, goal_name)

+# Machine: text message 12

+point_balance = 260
+jackpot_amount = 80
+bigmac_cost = 3
+bigmac_number = jackpot_amount / bigmac_cost

+"You have %r money.days and have about the same chance of winning the jackpot as a grown-up ordering a big-mac when he goes to Micky Dees!
+Incidentally, you could buy %r Big Macs with that Jackpot, but don't!}" % (point_balance, bigmac_number)